compchemeric/nanoSAM/README.md

 They should work with any molecular dynamics trajcetory data of self-assembled monolayer systems and allow for a quick computation of lattice constant, tilt angles, and thickness, order paramters as well as trans- and helical ratios.

+The output can be written to either text or numpy files.
 Examples and some more documentation will follow soon.